8 Typical Video not Playing Errors & Their Solutions

 - The file size is too large: This is another important factor.
 Large-sized video often need high CPU usage but that will cause sluggish PC performance.

-One-stop solution to this video not playing error - Convert/Compress video
+One-stop solution to this video not playing error - Convert or Compress video

 The direct and quickest way is to switch to a more powerful video player like 5KPlayer if your default media player – Windows Media Player, QuickTime Player, or most-popular player VLC cannot play your video files very well.
 However, the most suggested way is to convert your video to a more compatible format with popular codec, lower resolution and smaller size that any player can handle.

-And here is a tool called WinX Video Converter which can realize them all.
-It is a 4K video converter and compressor which you can use to convert videos between any formats for any media players to play, and compress heavy and CPU-occupy 4K/8K videos to smaller sizes for smoother playback.
+And here is a tool called WinX HD Video Converter Deluxe which can realize them all.
+It is a 4K video converter and compressor which you can use to convert videos between any formats, such as M4V to MP4 for any media players to play, and compress heavy and CPU-occupying 4K/8K videos to smaller sizes for smoother playback without video not playing issue.

 - Convert to/from MP4, MKV, MOV, AVI, WMV, WebM, etc. for any media player.